-According to 2022 estimates, Alberta's commercial insurance sector provided substantial value to Canada's economy by contributing to GDP, labour income and job creation.
-The sector's activities generated a direct economic impact of nearly \$753 million in GDP, close to \$442 million in labour income and a little over 6,000 jobs.
-When factoring in the multiplier effect, each \$100 of GDP and \$100 of labour income generated an additional \$91 and \$83, respectively, in other industries.
-Similarly, the sector created 94 jobs for every 100 jobs in the commercial insurance sector in Alberta.
-This brought the total economic impact of the commercial insurance sector in 2022 to a little over \$1 billion in GDP, close to \$1 billion in labour income and 12,000 jobs.
-These trends highlight the significant economic impact and job creation potential of the commercial insurance sector in Alberta.
-Moreover, during the 2022 fiscal year, insurers in Alberta disbursed roughly \$2 billion to help settle commercial insurance claims.
+According to 2022 estimates, Canada's commercial insurance sector provided substantial value to Canada's economy by contributing to GDP, labour income and job creation.
+The sector's activities generated a direct economic impact of more than \$8 billion in GDP, nearly \$5 billion in labour income and 56,000 jobs.
+When factoring in the multiplier effect, each \$100 of GDP and \$100 of labour income in the sector generated an additional \$75 and \$75, respectively, in other industries.
+Similarly, the sector created 105 jobs for every 100 jobs in the commercial insurance sector in Canada.
+This brought the total economic impact of the commercial insurance sector in 2022 to nearly \$15 billion in GDP, more than \$8 billion in labour income and 115,000 jobs.
+These trends highlight the significant economic impact and job creation potential of the commercial insurance sector in Canada.
+Moreover, during the 2022 fiscal year, insurers in Canada disbursed more than \$13 billion to help settle commercial insurance claims.
 These payouts played a pivotal role in supporting businesses, enabling them to recuperate from their losses and swiftly restart their operations following unforeseen events.
-By providing the necessary financial support, the commercial insurance sector continues to be a crucial partner in the recovery and resilience of businesses across Alberta.
-The ability of Canada's P&C insurance industry to act as a financial shock absorber is heightened in challenging times like today, as businesses feel the impact of an inflationary environment and periods of lower economic growth, illustrated most plainly by price shocks and the subsequent cost of living crisis.
-In such a landscape, insurers have a unique perspective and, indeed, a responsibility to absorb the impact for both consumers and the wider economy.
-At the end of 2022, almost 119,000 businesses were active in Alberta.4 All have one thing in common: without the right insurance coverage, each could be wiped out by a disaster or a lawsuit.
-4 Statistics Canada.
+By providing the necessary financial support, the commercial insurance sector continues to be a crucial partner in the recovery and resilience of businesses across Canada.
+The ability of Canada's P&C insurance industry to act as a financial shock absorber is heightened in challenging times like today, as businesses feel the impact of an inflationary environment and periods of lower economic growth, illustrated most plainly by price shocks and the subsequent cost-of-living crisis.
+In such a landscape, insurers have a unique perspective and, indeed, a responsibility to absorb the impact for consumers and the wider economy.
+At the end of 2022, over 930,000 businesses were active in Canada.3 All have one thing in common: without the right insurance coverage, each could be wiped out by a disaster or lawsuit.
+3 Statistics Canada.